^

 Release form

-Glutargin is usually produced in the form of a solution for intravenous administration.
-It can be supplied in ampoules or vials of various sizes, usually in concentrations of arginine glutamate 100 mg/ml or 500 mg/ml.
+Glutargin is usually produced as a solution for intravenous administration.
+It can be supplied in ampoules or vials of various sizes, usually in arginine glutamate concentrations of 100 mg/ml or 500 mg/ml.

 Pharmacodynamics

-2. Liver Support: Glutargin helps protect and restore liver function through its complex action.
-It may help reduce inflammation, stimulate liver cell regeneration, and protect them from damage.
+2. Liver support: Glutargin helps protect and restore liver function through its complex action.
+It can help reduce inflammation, stimulate liver cell regeneration, and protect liver cells from damage.

-3. Antioxidant effect: Arginine glutamate has antioxidant properties, helping to neutralize free radicals and protect liver cells from oxidative stress, which can be caused by various toxic substances or pathologies.
+3. Antioxidant action: Arginine glutamate has antioxidant properties, helping to neutralize free radicals and protect liver cells from oxidative stress, which can be caused by various toxic substances or pathologies.

-4. Stimulation of amino acid metabolism: Glutargin may help improve amino acid metabolism in the liver, which in turn can increase protein synthesis and improve overall liver health.
+4. Stimulation of amino acid metabolism: Glutargin may help improve amino acid metabolism in the liver, which in turn may increase protein synthesis and improve overall liver health.

-5. Improved metabolic functions: Glutargin may help improve the metabolic functions of the liver, including the processing and utilization of fats, carbohydrates and other nutrients.
+5. Improved Metabolic Function: Glutargine use may help improve the liver's metabolic functions, including the processing and utilization of fats, carbohydrates, and other nutrients.

-6. Protection against toxic influences: Glutargin can help protect the liver from various toxic influences, such as alcohol, drugs, heavy metals and other substances.
+6. Protection from toxic influences: Glutargin can help protect the liver from various toxic influences such as alcohol, drugs, heavy metals and other substances.

 Pharmacokinetics